 Cover graphics are separate from the LaTeX project.
 You can neither create a cover graphic in LaTeX nor include it in your project.
 Instead, you need to use an external program to design it.
 I can give you only a technical guideline and some ideas.
 I recommend hiring a designer to produce the final version.
-Still, if you are somewhat proficient with a graphics editor, the following sections can give you at least a start.
-If you do not plan to publish a print edition, simply skip to Chapter 11.2.
+If you are somewhat proficient with a graphics editor, the following sections can get you started with your cover.
+If you do not plan to publish a print edition, simply skip the following section.

 - If your front cover is white, you need to add small gray lines (maybe 3-4 pixels) around your template.
 This is because while the borders are clearly visible when the book is printed, the book cover preview on Amazon is displayed in front of a white background.
 Adding a gray border will make it stand out.

 For the e-book cover, the process is the same as described above.
 The only major difference is that you are not bound by your selected trim size of the book.
-Instead, it is recommended by Amazon to use 2,560 x 1,600 pixels (1.6:1) aspect ratio).
+Instead, Amazon recommends using a resolution of 2,560 x 1,600 pixel (1.6:1 aspect ratio).
 If your aspect ratio of the cover for your printed book is larger (meaning it has a smaller width), it might be worthwhile to create a new cover that makes use of this additional space.
 I recommend saving the e-book cover as a lossless PNG file.
 If you upload it to an online platform like KDP, Google Play, or Leanpub, the platform will convert it automatically to the best format and resolution suited to each website.

 The back cover is the text a potential buyer turns to after seeing the front cover.
 The reader now knows what the book is about and is deciding whether or not to buy it.
 Thus, the back cover is the place where you make the sale.
 You should list a more detailed description of the contents at the top, and a short author biography, ideally with a picture of you, in the middle.
 Unlike the front cover, there are no special requirements for the font sizes for the back cover.
 An interested reader will look at it in full resolution.

 The spine provides space for the book’s title and your name (rotated by 90 degrees).
 If your title is part of a series, you could put the series name here, too.
-Also, you might wonder how your book will book on the shelves in stores or libraries.
+Also, you might wonder how your book will look on the shelves in stores or libraries.
 There, your spine is the point of sale.
 If it is part of a series, you might want to go fancy and provide a nicely composed picture for when the books are arranged side by side.